 ED 220.
 Introduction to Education Studies.3 Credits.

-This course, which is designed for students pursuing an Interdisciplinary Studies major in the College of Arts and Sciences with a concentration in Education Studies, explores a multidisciplinary understanding of global and American Education.
+This course is required for students pursuing an Interdisciplinary Studies major in the College of Arts and Sciences with a concentration in Education Studies.
+The course explores a multidisciplinary understanding of global and American Education.
 Students consider the role of education in creating a more equitable society by analyzing the policies and philosophies that have shaped and are shaping schooling in the U.S. and throughout the world.
 Historical changes in education, critical analyses of policy debates in current education, the effects of legal policies in the classroom, the influences of cultural shifts and contemporary issues are all considered.
 Students also are introduced to basic concepts and terminology in the educational discipline, and develop a critical lens for evaluating educational resources, texts and data.
 Only IDS majors may register for this course.
 Students are not allowed to receive credit for more than one of the following courses: ED 220 and ED 260.

 Prerequisites: Take ED 140.